Our Process

 The Cook

 Our carefully selected agave hearts (or piñas) are slowly steam-roasted in our traditional stone-walled brick ovens called hornos for 36 to 54 hours.
-Nearly 300 piňas – about 40 tons of agave – can be cooked in each hornos.
-This traditional art of slow cooking prevents the cooked agave from caramelizing while softening the fibers and transforming the starches into fermentable sugars.
-Hornos ovens retain the sweet natural mellow flavors of each agave plant.
+This traditional art of slow cooking prevents caramelizing while softening the fibers and transforming the starches into fermentable sugars.
+Hornos retain the sweet natural mellow flavors of each agave plant.

 Fermentation

 Don Cosmé uses a time-consuming fermentation process that requires 48- to 60-hours to create our full-bodied agave tequila taste.
 Slow fermentation brings out the robust flavor of each batch of piñas we cook.
-By comparison, some tequilas are fermented only 10- to 12-hours which results in a bland flavor.
-We use fermentation tanks that hold nearly 8,000 gallons each – about 30,000 liters.
-A special blend of naturally occurring yeast and flavors are added to the agave juice to create:
+A special blend of naturally occurring yeast and flavors are added to the agave juice to create the unique Don Cosmé taste.

 The resulting sweet liquid, called beer, contains an alcohol content of between five and nine percent by volume.
 Distilling can now begin.

-Each Don Cosmé product is aged in white oak barrels to bring out the distinctive flavor.
+Each Don Cosmé product is aged in Jack Daniels white oak barrels to bring out the distinctive flavor.